 Invest In Gloves With Good Grip And Fit

 It's no use having protective gloves made from the thickest, most durable material you can find if they have poor grip or don't fit your employees' hands properly.
 Look for gloves with rubber dots or criss-crossed material across the palms and fingers for a better grip.
 Poorly fitting gloves restrict movement and can cause muscle aches, cramps and blisters.
 Consider these factors when it comes to seams, which can affect comfort and the longevity of the gloves:

 Seams on the inside last longer, but tend to chafe the skin Seams on the outside are more comfortable, but tend to wear out more quickly Seams across the palm are usually more comfortable Seams across the back often provide a more exact fit

 Invest In Gloves With Special Features To Further Protect Your Employees' Hands

 Although thick, high quality materials and waterproofing are often enough to protect your employees' hands from hazards and anything else they might encounter on the job, additional features, such as insulation and sweat control, can go a long way towards making the job easier.

 Many high quality work gloves come with Insulatex lining, velcro wrist tabs and cuffs for improved fit and even be made of materials that help to minimise sweating by allowing the wearer's hands to 'breathe'.
 All-natural fibres such as wool and synthetic fibres such as polypropylene are great for keeping hands warm yet dry.

 Still Wondering About What Your Outdoor Team Should Wear?

 It doesn't stop at the perfect pair of outdoor work gloves - there are many other factors to consider when you're putting together a workwear uniform for your outdoor team.
-Ensure that your employees are fully protected and prepared for their jobs by downloading our free eBook on outdoor workwear for spring.
+Ensure that your employees are fully protected and prepared for their jobs this spring.